How a Person’s Age Affects Auto Insurance Premiums

 The general rule of thumb is that increased driving increases the risk of an accident.
 As such, if your annual mileage is elevated, expect your premiums to reflect your driving habits.

-As can be seen, auto insurance premiums are determined by a plethora of different factors.
+As is now evident, auto insurance premiums are determined by a plethora of different factors.

 Why Age Affects Car Insurance Rates